AaltoSciComp/blog/content/2023/ssh-keys-with-passwords.rst

 What's happening
 ----------------

-What is **not** happening is: requiring locally encrypted SSH keys.
+What is **not** happening is: requiring locally encrypted SSH keys (although this is highly recommended).

-What **is** happening: When you connect to a SSH server from outside Aalto networks, you will need to have a SSH key set up **and** send your Aalto password to the remote server interactively.
+What **is** happening: When you connect to an SSH server from outside Aalto networks, you will need to have an SSH key set up **and** send your Aalto password to the remote server interactively.